rlautan/recras-wordpress-plugin/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Fix duration and programme of some packages

 = 3.0.1 =
 * Packages in contact forms use internal name instead of display name - fixed